redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

 ### Create the gitlab project

-It doesn't neet to be named the same, you just have to record it's URL (eg:
+It doesn't need to be named the same, you just have to record its URL (eg:
 *https://git.example.com/mygroup/myproject*).

 ### Create users